jhegemann/OpenCapsule/README.md

 are not sure how to handle the configuration file, see the corresponding section for more details about this.
 Next, typing

 ```
 OpenCapsule -h
 ```

-will give you an overview over the command line options as well as a list of common examples.
+will give you an overview over the command line options as well as a list of common examples, which are explained briefly here.
 The results of the following standard commands are placed in the `./global_out/` folder, where you will find the results listed in plain
-`*.txt` files, images in `*.png` format, and wrapped in a comprehensive html-report.
+`*.txt` files, images in `*.png` format, and all together wrapped in a comprehensive html-report.

 ### Edge Detection

 ```
 OpenCapsule -i [path to image]
 ```

 This command performs an isolated image analysis of the image specified by the relative path `./path-to-image/image.png`.